Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworld/helloworldparttwo.md

 :::note Congrats!
 Congratulations, you have learned the basics of a networked game!
-Considered using our [Golden Path series](../goldenpath_series/mlapi_starting-out.md) to learn more about the different features of Netcode next.
+Consider using our [Golden Path series](../goldenpath_series/mlapi_starting-out.md) to learn more about the different features of Netcode next.
 :::

 :::contribution Special Thanks